 Chief Diversity Office

-We provide services and resources for underrepresented faculty, staff, and students; persons with disabilities; lesbian, gay, bisexual, and transgendered persons; persons of disadvantaged socioeconomic status; and nontraditional, first-generation, and international students.
+We provide services and resources for underrepresented faculty, staff, and students; persons with disabilities; lesbian, gay, bisexual, and transgender persons; persons of disadvantaged socioeconomic status; and nontraditional, first-generation, and international students.
 Your support and input are critical to our efforts, and we welcome your ideas for creating a campus where all feel welcome.

 - Chief Diversity Officer and Associate Vice President, Title IX Coordinator, Interim Upward Bound Project Director